Michele Frances Purvin, LCSW, LCDC

 Practice Specialty

 Emerging adulthood has been proposed as a new life stage between adolescence and young adulthood, lasting roughly from ages 18 to 25.
-Five features make emerging adulthood distinctive: identity explorations, instability, self-focus, feeling in-between adolescence and adulthood, and a sense of broad possibilities for the future.

 Because of this transitional and complex stage of development, mental health issues often arise or reveal themselves during this time.
 More and more, we are seeing mental health in college students as an important and valid issue.